-Modify extrapolation alerts for concentration measurement using a web browser
+Modify extrapolation alerts using a field communicator

 You can enable and disable extrapolation alerts, and set extrapolation alert limits.
 These parameters control the behavior of the concentration measurement application but do not affect measurement directly.

 Each concentration matrix is built for a specific density range and a specific temperature range.
 If line density or line temperature goes outside the range, the transmitter will extrapolate concentration values.
 However, extrapolation may affect accuracy.
 Extrapolation alerts are used to notify the operator that extrapolation is occurring.